EternalSaga/RGL/README.md

 ### Dependency

-Use vcpkg to install the following libraries.

-1. sdl2
-2. glad
-3. glm
-4. spdlog
-5. fmt
-6. boost
+This repostory use vcpkg manifest mode to manage dependencies.
+If you have installed vcpkg properly, vcpkg will install dependencies automatically.

 ### Build